alvarop/protox/README.md

 I've added the [a7105.py](a7105.py) module which allows for plaintext decoding of the A7105 radio packets.
 This makes reading captures much simpler, since I no longer need to look up what each register means...
 You can see an example decoded capture [here](processeddata/connect2.decoded.txt).

 So far, I have a decent understanding of the [startup](startup.md) sequence and some idea about how the remote and quadcopter [pair/sync](sync.md) together.
 I think I've figured out which bytes on the radio packet are used for the basic controls.
+See [control.md](control.md) for more info.

 All radio packets (for both pairing and control) have an 8-bit checksum.
 It's a fairly simple computation.
 I used another [python script](checksum.py) to test and verify it.